Automated 70% of a 2,500-Module SAS Migration for a U.S. Based Consumer Credit Provider with Data Lifter

 Diagnosed the Gaps Before Designing the Solution

-Data Lifter analyzed dependencies, business logic, and operational workflows to identify system fragility, migration risks, and opportunities for safe automation.
+Data Lifter analyzed the existing SAS environment before any code conversion began.
+It mapped dependencies and business logic to identify migration risks and opportunities for safe automation.

 01